hzoo/hopeinsource.com/season-2/open-knowledge.md

 [47:16] **Henry**: It kind of even goes back to what you were talking about, almost life cycle of code, you know, like life and death, rebirth, if you want to use that metaphor of programs.
 Just thinking about people and how they relate to code and the fact that it's about mental models and stuff like that.
 I hadn't been reading too much about like philosophy of code in that sense, but that was the most that I've seen for that kind of thing.

 [47:41] **Shawn**: Yeah.
-Do you think developers care, do you think were like married to incidental complexity.
+Do you think developers care?
+Do you think were like married to incidental complexity?
 It's like, we're paid to do that, right?
 Okay, I'm glad they're shitty tools because then you need to hire people.

 [47:54] **Henry**: You keep the job.
 I guess they're both true.
-No one's like intentionally be like, Oh, I'm going to make a tool that's hard or anything.
+No one's like intentionally be like, "Oh, I'm going to make a tool that's hard" or anything.
 That that would be weird.

 [48:01] **Henry**: But I think you kind of get used to how things are and how we see the things.
 Like our answer is the tool.

-[48:09] **Henry**: Maybe another book would be a tools for conviviality.
+[48:09] **Henry**: Maybe another book would be Tools for Conviviality.
 People mentioned that one, a lot.

 [48:14] **Shawn**: I've heard that one.
 I need to go look into that.